 I remember the day I lost my coat, or rather, had it taken from me.
-Like Joseph, I was falsely accused and ended up running from the ministry I was in.
+Like Joseph, I was falsely accused and ran from the ministry.
 It was all part of the Father’s plan.
-About a year later, my husband would also retire his position as an associate pastor, and we both would go on a journey that looked nothing like we imagined it would.
-During that period of introspection and searching out His Feasts and Torah, we missed ministry but learned so much.
-Four years later, I was praying about my coat, our ministry gifts, and asking Abba if we would ever get back to speaking and teaching at an assembly again.
+About a year later, my husband would also retire from his position as an associate pastor, and we both would go on a journey that looked nothing like we imagined it would.
+We missed ministry during that period of introspection and searching out His Feasts and Torah but learned so much.
+Four years later, I prayed about my coat and our ministry gifts and asked Abba if we would ever return to speaking and teaching at an assembly again.
 We longed to gather with like-minded believers.
-For weeks, I had been getting confirmation that Abba was going to give me another coat.
+For weeks, I had been getting confirmation that Abba would give me another coat.

 (Proverbs 27:21) “The crucible is for silver and the furnace for gold.
 And each is tested by the praise accorded him.”

 (Psalm 66:10) “For You, O God, have tested us; You have refined us like silver.”

 (Zechariah 13:9) “This third I will bring through the fire; I will refine them like silver and test them like gold.
 They will call on My name, and I will answer them.
 I will say, ‘They are My people,’ and they will say, ‘The LORD is our God.'”